stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 ![Before rotation](/tutorials/haskell/image-processing/before-rotation.png)
 ![After rotation](/tutorials/haskell/image-processing/after-rotation.png)

-Here is how our program performs (`image-processing` is name of compiled executable):
+Here is how our program performs (`image-processing` is the name of compiled executable):

 ```